agnesdeng/mixgb/cran-comments.md

+## mixgb 1.0.2
+* Minor change:
+- All examples now use `nthread = 2 ` to meet the reuirement of the CRAN policy.

+## Resubmission
+This is a resubmission.
+In this version I have changed all examples to use  `nthread = 2 ` to ensure that the number of threads used is compliant with the CRAN policy.

+In addition, Uwe Ligges, the CRAN maintainer of binary packages for Windows notified me that the issue on Windows platforms are false positive.

+## R CMD check results
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## mixgb 1.0.1
 This is a new submission.
 We submit a new version because we have made a major change to our package by using subsampling instead of bootstrapping with our method by default.
 In addition, we have fixed some minor bugs.